Appropedia/techdocs/access.md

   you can login to the shell.
 * Wiki admin status -- this will give you access to various admin tools on the wiki, eg. http://www.appropedia.org/Special:SMWAdmin
+* Trello tech board -- you should have access to the board on http://trello.com/ where Appropedia keeps track of tech tasks to be done.